stella20xx/som-cnn-medical-imaging-demo/README.md

 - **Laptop-friendly:** SOM teacher runs in seconds on CPU; the U-Net student trains in a few minutes on a single-GPU laptop.

+**Scope of results.**
+Quantitative metrics reported here (IoU / Dice) measure agreement between the CNN/U-Net student and the SOM-derived teacher masks.
+The goal is to demonstrate label-free consistency and reproducibility, rather than comparison against expert-drawn voxel annotations.

 ## Results (see PDF)